-First of all, who doesn’t love a new tech gadget?
+First of all, the inside of electronics has gold in there.
+Well some other precious metals too but who doesn’t love a new tech gadget?
 And with that gadget, a new cord.
 Plus a new charger, new ear buds, maybe even a new case plus other accessories.

 So, what happens to the old stuff?

 Therefore that’s called a lot stuff worth of valuable material.
 All as a result becoming e-waste.
 More noteworthy, becoming a major global issue.

 As I’ve written before, recycling electronics is essential.
 So read quickly.
 That’s because this message will self-destruct in five seconds.
 No seriously.